hybridgroup/skynet/README.md

 🔺 `OSPREY_INSTALL`

 Env var to set the directory in which to find Osprey.
-Defaults to your home directory.
+Defaults to your same directory as Skynet.

 ## 🔺 Installing Skynet